 Adopting PKI is one of the most effective ways to minimize the risk associated with transferring information between devices.
 Once your healthcare organization has certificates installed, you are able to authorize safe authentication of systems, users, and devices.
 Overall, PKI offers a cryptographic key used to identify a particular user and device on an online network.

-IoT Software Updates
+IoT Device Security Software Updates

 IoT devices need to be accessed remotely and connected via sensors to collect all data in the healthcare organization.
 Hackers primarily target remote devices connected to a network because they might have limited security provisions.

-IoT software updates help IoT devices incorporate new features, provide secure remote management firmware, and identify and eliminate security threats or bugs.
+IoT software updates help IoT device security incorporate new features, provide secure remote management firmware, and identify and eliminate security threats or bugs.
 In terms of increasing security standards and minimizing the rapidly evolving cyber threats in a network, updating IoT device software is essential to keep devices up-to-date with the latest tech that addresses newly identified vulnerabilities.

 Secure Cloud Platforms